-The combinations of fruits and processed products were chosen as examples of typical behaviour, related to ecophysiological conditions: apples in compote (with the issue of structural dry matter content and cell size as determinants of texture), mangoes in dried mango (with the issue of content and nature of sugars present), and grapes in wine (with the issue of the impact of ripening on the extraction of polyphenols)
+The combinations of fruits and processed products were chosen as examples of typical behaviour, related to ecophysiological conditions: apples in compote (with the issue of structural dry matter content and cell size as determinants of texture), mangoes in dried mango (with the issue of content and nature of sugars present), and grapes in wine (with the issue of the impact of ripening on the extraction of polyphenols).

 The approaches emphasise developments in instrumentation (adaptation, method creation, database consolidation, quality model from fruit data).
 At the stage of each fruit, there is significant potential for progress through the programme.
 Some results are original or confirm mechanistic hypotheses, they clearly show the significant role of storage/maturation (more on apple than on mango).
 The mechanistic hypotheses concerning the determinants of the impacts of processing appear to be reliable for apples (ability to detach cells during crushing).

 Significant efforts have been made to train the young researchers associated with the project.

 The project has established bridges with the private sector by soliciting representative bodies of companies, by organizing feedbacks of the most applied results and by better integrating the needs and requests for innovations.

 Full final report here :